Skip to content

 # Add labels for scheduling

-kubectl label node talos-worker-2 node-role.kubernetes.io/worker=true
+kubectl label node <node-name> node-role.kubernetes.io/worker=true

-kubectl label node talos-worker-2 topology.kubernetes.io/zone=rack-1
+kubectl label node <node-name> topology.kubernetes.io/zone=rack-1

 Removing a Node